pdeschen/microphone.js/README.md

 upon `ready` event, while `stop()` is either to be used following a `setTimeout()` or upon `vad` event type where `e.activating === false`.

-As for the `event`, it can be used for instead to monitor activity level (`[0:100]`) and show off a volume/activity meter of your own.
+As for the `activity`, it can be used for instead to monitor activity level (`[0:100]`) and show off a volume/activity meter of your own.

 The plugin creates the HTML object underneat the selector and add the `microphone` css class to be styled for size, visibility and such.